ubccr/ccrdocs/pages/software/modules.md

 $ module spider r-bundle-bioconductor
 ```

-You can also install packages from [CRAN](https://cran.r-project.org/) using
+You can install packages from [CRAN](https://cran.r-project.org/) using
 `install.packages` while running an interactive R session.
 For example:

 ```